shu7bh/Directory_Management/README.md

 ## How to Compile

-To compile the code run the command "make a" in your terminal.
+To compile the code run the command `make a` in your terminal.

 If you do not have make installed then you will have to install it by using your package manager.